-In Green Day's song "Too Much Too Soon", there is one right in the middle, during the bridge.
+- In the song "Too Much Too Soon", there is one right in the middle, during the bridge ("So god bless your fucking past and to hell with your glory").
 Swearing is prevalent with Green Day, but the way it's used in this song (especially the Broadway version) is much heavier than previous swears.

-When Dookie was first released, swearing in mainstream music was not as common as it became a few years later, so when Billie Joe utters the lyrics "You're fucking lazy" in the leadoff single "Longview", it was a shock to a lot of people who weren't used to it.
+- When Dookie was first released, swearing in mainstream music was not as common as it became a few years later, so when Billie Joe utters the lyrics "and I'm fucking lazy" in the leadoff single "Longview", it was a shock to a lot of people who weren't used to it.